Oleg Minko: Third period (late 1980s–early 1990s)

-The key element in Oleg Minko's art work through the years is the image of Man and his fate.
-He raises philosophical questions of birth, meaning of life, our role in the universe.
-"Bil" (Pain), "Nostalgiya" (Nostalgy), "Muky" (Passions), "Pokayannya" (Repentance), "Dvi postati" (Two Figures), "Zemnni muky" (Earthly Passions), "Bila postat" (The White Figure), "Odkrovennya" (Revelation), "Liudyna I yahnia" (The Human and the Sheep), "Khymery" (The Chimeras), "Divchyna z ptakhom" (The Girl with a Bird), "Vershnyk" (The Rider), "Cholovik u krisli" (The Man in a Chair) – in these and other works we find not so much joy of life but more of its drama and tragedy, emphasized by the use of a darker palette of colours and shades.
+The key element in Minko's work through the years is the image of Man and his fate.
+He raises philosophical questions about birth, the meaning of life, and our role in the universe.
+In the works "Bil" (Pain), "Nostalgiya" (Nostalgy), "Muky" (Passions), "Pokayannya" (Repentance), "Dvi postati" (Two Figures), "Zemnni muky" (Earthly Passions), "Bila postat" (The White Figure), "Odkrovennya" (Revelation), "Liudyna I yahnia" (The Human and the Sheep), "Khymery" (The Chimeras), "Divchyna z ptakhom" (The Girl with a Bird), "Vershnyk" (The Rider), "Cholovik u krisli" (The Man in a Chair) and others, Minko examines the drama and tragedy of life, emphasized by the use of a darker palette of colours and shades.

-Frequently on his canvases one comes across a mysterious white figure.
-This figure is typical of his expressionist explorations: "Postat i bili kaly" (The Figure and White Calla Lilies), "Ogolena v lisi" (The Nude in the Forest), "Bila postat" (The White Figure), "Snig u lisi" (Snow in the Woods)… These deformed female or sometimes androgynous figures can symbolize women, fate, Ukraine and even death.
+Minko’s paintings frequently depicted a mysterious white figure.
+This figure is typical of his expressionist explorations: "Postat i bili kaly" (The Figure and White Calla Lilies), "Ogolena v lisi" (The Nude in the Forest), "Bila postat" (The White Figure) and "Snig u lisi" (Snow in the Woods).
+These deformed female—or sometimes androgynous—figures were symbols of women, fate, Ukraine, and even death.